-If you have installed Reality on any recent version of Windows (that is, on XP SP2, Server 2003 SP1, or later), you must enable incoming connections through the Windows firewall by running the batch file realmanDirectory\15.1\bin\sup\firewall.bat - you can find the location of the realman directory by using the Defaults option in the netadmin host utility - see Specifying Defaults (page 30).
+If you have installed Reality on any recent version of Windows (that is, on Windows Server 2003 SP1 or later), you must enable incoming connections through the Windows firewall by running the batch file realmanDirectory\15.1\bin\sup\firewall.bat - you can find the location of the realman directory by using the Defaults option in the netadmin host utility - see Specifying Defaults.

-Note: On Windows 7 and Server 2008, you must run firewall.bat as an administrator.
+On Windows 7 and Windows Server 2008, you must run firewall.bat as an administrator.